-3. Introduction and Core Principles
+5. Introduction and Core Principles

-3.1 Definition of Safeguarding
+5.1 Definition of Safeguarding

-KCSiE 2023 (Paragraph 4) defines safeguarding and promoting the welfare of children as:
+KCSiE 2024 defines safeguarding and promoting the welfare of children as:

-- Protecting children from maltreatment. - Preventing the impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes.
+- Providing help and support to meet the needs of children as soon as problems emerge. - Protecting children from maltreatment, whether that is within or outside the home, including online. - Preventing the impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - > Taking action to enable all children to have the best outcomes.

-3.2 The 4 Core Principles
+5.2 The 4 Core Principles